Klimatbyran/klimatkollen/data/README.md

 6. `calculate_actual_change_percent`: Calculates the actual yearly emission decrease in percent based on SMHI data between years 2015 and the last year having data.

-7. `calculate_needed_change_percent`: Calculates the yearly decrease in percent needed to reach the Paris Agreement goal.
+7. `calculate_change_percent`: Calculates the yearly decrease in percent needed to reach the Paris Agreement goal.

 8. `calculate_hit_net_zero`: Calculates the date and year for when each municipality hits net zero emissions (if so).
 This, by deriving where the trend line crosses the time axis.